 Go and read the post on the types of blades.

-The Loveless Drop Point is an icon in the knife shop.
+The Loveless Drop Point is an icon in cutlery.

-As I told you before I want to provide you with the 1:1 scale drawing of the Drop Point, to help you make it happen.
+As I told you before I want to provide you with the 1:1 scale drawing of the Drop Point, to help you make it.

-This is not Bob Loveless’s exact original design but it is something very similar to the original.
+This is not the exact original drawing by Bob Loveless but it is something very similar to the original.

-With this design you have the guidelines and points to drill, etc. that you can use to build your drop point.
+With this design you have the guidelines and points for drilling, etc. that you can use to build your drop point.

-Once you’re done, we post your drop point here on the blog and if you want to try to sell it.
+Once done if you like, we publish in a post your drop point here on the blog and if you want we try to sell it.

-Knife construction is something incredibly creative, from shape, to choice of steel, colors, materials, etc.
+Knife construction is something incredibly creative, from the shape, to the choice of steel, colors, materials, etc.

 - The handle with a variable ergonomic shape

-It teaches you a lot more but these are construction techniques that you have to face in addition to all the others, such as symmetry, back section up to the tip, etc.
+It teaches you much more but these are construction techniques that you have to deal with in addition to all the others, such as symmetry, the section of the back up to the tip, etc.

-Now if you don’t have the 250 mm diameter wheel it’s fine even from 200 mm even if the bisellature will be lower, even I did so at the beginning, then I took the 250 mm wheel.
+Now if you do not have the 250 mm diameter wheel is also fine from 200 mm even if the bevel will be lower, I also did so at first, then I took the 250 mm wheel.

-If you don’t even have the contact wheel then you can do the flat bickering and if you don’t have the stool then there’s the file, what to say do with what you have but do.
+If you do not even have the contact wheel then you can do the flat bevelling and if you do not have the sander then there is the file, what to say do with what you have but do.

-There are several ways to drop point but look at Loveless’s photos and try to recreate the curves and harmonies of the handle, the ideal is to make 1:1 copies but you can also make your own version of drop point.
+There are several ways to do the drop point but look at the photos of Loveless and try to recreate the curves and harmonies of the handle, the ideal is to make 1:1 copies but you can also make your own version of drop point.

-Now if you haven’t already, share the posts you like and subscribe to social channels, the more below you find the links that take you directly so you don’t even have to search for me on Google.
+Now if you haven’t done it yet, share the posts you like and subscribe to social channels, below you will find the links that take you directly so you don’t even have to search for me on Google.